digital-asset/daml/daml-lf/spec/contract-id.rst

      IDs referenced in the arguments of the create and exercise commands;
    * that are fetched or looked up by key unless they are local;
-   * are referenced in the payloads of the fetched contracts.
+   * are referenced in the input contracts.

 Note that local contract IDs correspond to the ID of output contracts together with those contracts that have been both created and archived